Principal Investigator:

 Tommy Schmidlechner, currently working with an IT company in the Netherlands

-Jack Hocking, currently an R&D scientist at OGI Bio Edinburgh
+Jack Hocking, currently an R&D scientist at Ogi Biotech Edinburgh

 Guillaume Terradot, currently back with us